jayjayharrison/spark-kafka/README.md

 deleting the previous character
 TAB, CTRL-I: signal that console completion should be attempted CTRL-J, CTRL-M: newline
-CTRL-K: erase the current line

 ENTER: newline
 CTRL-L: clear screen
 CTRL-N: scroll to the next element in the history buffer
 CTRL-P: scroll to the previous element in the history buffer
 CTRL-R: redraw the current line
-CTRL-U: delete all the characters before the cursor position

 CTRL-V: paste the contents of the clipboard (useful for Windows terminal)
 CTRL-W: delete the word directly before the cursor DELETE, CTRL-?: delete the previous character